United Nations Fact Finding Mission on the Gaza Conflict

 The report received wide support among countries in the United Nations, while Western countries were split between supporters and opponents of the resolutions endorsing the report.
 Critics of the report stated that it contained methodological failings, legal and factual errors, and falsehoods, and devoted insufficient attention to the allegations that Hamas was deliberately operating in heavily populated areas of Gaza.

-On 1 April 2011, Goldstone retracted his claim that it was Israeli government policy to deliberately target citizens, saying "While the investigations published by the Israeli military and recognized in the U.N. committee's report have established the validity of some incidents that we investigated in cases involving individual soldiers, they also indicate that civilians were not intentionally targeted as a matter of policy."
-On 14 April 2011 the three other co-authors of the Report, Hina Jilani, Christine Chinkin and Desmond Travers, released a joint statement criticizing Goldstone's recantation of this aspect of the report.
+The Report described the three weeks comprising the Gaza War as: a deliberately disproportionate attack designed to punish, humiliate and terrorize a civilian population, radically diminish its local economic capacity both to work and to provide for itself, and to force upon it an ever increasing sense of dependency and vulnerability.On 1 April 2011, Goldstone stated that recent Israeli investigations indicated that it was not Israeli government policy to deliberately target citizens.
+On 14 April 2011 the three other co-authors of the Report, Hina Jilani, Christine Chinkin and Desmond Travers, jointly criticized Goldstone's recantation.
 They all agreed that the report was valid and that Israel and Hamas had failed to investigate alleged war crimes satisfactorily.